-A definitive diagnosis of infection caused by Lassa virus can only be made in a laboratory using the following tests: Enzyme-linked immunosorbent assay (ELISA), antigen detection tests, reverse transcription polymerase chain reaction (RT-PCR), and isolation of the virus by cell culture.
+The final diagnosis of an infection caused by Lassa virus can only be made in the laboratory with the following tests:

+- 1. Enzyme-linked immunosorbent assay (ELISA) - 2.
+Antigen detection tests - 3.
+Reverse transcription polymerase chain reaction (RT-PCR) method - 4.
+Isolation of the virus by cell culture.

 Treatment and vaccination.
 In the early stages of the disease, which manifests itself clinically, the antiviral drug ribavirin is considered to be an effective treatment for Lassa fever.
-There is no information on the efficacy of ribavirin as a post-exposure prophylaxis against Lassa fever.
+There is no information on the efficacy of ribavirin as a post-exposure prophylactic against Lassa fever.